Tripartite-class minehunter: Latvia

 In 2007, the Latvian Naval Forces acquired five Alkmaar-class minehunters (Alkmaar, Delfzijl, Dordrecht, Harlingen and Scheveningen) from the Royal Netherlands Navy.
 These five use the Signaal Sewaaco IX combat data system and the Thomson Sintra DUBM 21A sonar.
 Harlingen was the first handed over and renamed Imanta on 6 March 2007, followed by Scheveningen on 5 September 2007 which was renamed Viesturs.
 Dordrecht was handed over in January 2008 and renamed Tālivaldis and Delfzijl in October 2008 and renamed Visvaldis.
 Alkmaar was the last to transfer in June 2009 and was renamed Rūsiņš.
-In 2020, the Latvian Naval Forces signed contract with ECA Group for the modernization of three of its Alkmaar-class minehunters, replacing the conventional detection system based on a hull sonar for mines with a smaller unmanned system consisting of the underwater drones AUV A18-M for detection and underwater robots Seascan MK2 and K-STER C for identification and clearance of the mines.
+In 2020, the Latvian Naval Forces signed a contract with ECA Group for the modernization of three of its Alkmaar-class minehunters, replacing the conventional detection system based on a hull sonar for mines with a smaller unmanned system consisting of the underwater drones AUV A18-M for detection and underwater robots Seascan MK2 and K-STER C for identification and clearance of the mines.